hjoliver/cylc-doc/src/glossary.rst

         <http://www.cl.cam.ac.uk/%7Emgk25/iso-time.html>`_

    ISO8601 datetime
-      A date-time written in the ISO8601
+      A datetime written in the ISO8601 format, e.g:
-      format, e.g:

       * ``2000-01-01T00:00Z``: midnight on the 1st of January 2000